 The SFWMD and the ACOE conducted an alternative formulation and analysis process for the plan formation.
 This consisted of evaluating alternative plan selections for determining the best project scenarios.
-A calibration report was produced to illustrate the existing watershed conditions while alternative project analyses were being conducted.
 As a result of these evaluations and updated modeling, Alternative 5R was selected for the tentatively selected plan (TSP).
-This plan consists of 10 components and is shown in Error!
-Reference source not found..
+This plan consists of 10 components and is shown in Figure 7.
 On August 1, 2018, the Project Delivery Team (PDT) was notified that the ACOE Headquarters concurred with the PDT's recommendation for Alternative 5R.
 The ACOE prepared a draft Project Implementation Report (PIR) and Environmental Impact Statement.
 The draft report was released on March 22, 2019.
 Two public meetings were held in April 2019 to solicit public comment.
-SIRWCD submitted comments on May 6, 2019, concerning the plan.
-The Final PIR and Environmental Impact Statement (EIS) was published.
-On March 9, 2020, staff submitted a letter with comments as well as a letter from the Board re-stating the need for analysis.
-The Chief of Engineers and Commanding General of the U.S. Army Corps of Engineers (USACE) signed the PIR which is a key ecosystem restoration report on April 8, 2020.
-Congress passed the Water Resources Development Act of 2020 (WRDA2020) and on December 27, 2020, the President signed it.
-The WRDA2020 included authorization of the Loxahatchee River Watershed Restoration Project.
+The District submitted comments on May 6, 2019, concerning the plan.
+The Final PIR and Environmental Impact Statement